jameson-m-jolley/Scizzors/README.md

 - [ ] Compile-time parser generation for zero-cost runtime dissection.
 - [ ] Support for common protocols out of the box (e.g., Ethernet, IPv4, IPv6, TCP, UDP).
 - [ ] A C-compatible API for use with any language that supports C FFI.
-- [ ] Minimal dependencies and a small, highly efficient footprint.

 ## ⚙️ Getting Started